 - If you are a Small Business ― including Woman-Owned, Veteran-Owned, or Service-Disabled Veteran-Owned ― you can self-certify your business size.

-- To be included in our Vendor Database, complete and submit the Vendor Form (W9, Size Self-Certification and Vendor Set-up) & ACH Authorization Form (for U.S. Organizations) or the NON-US Entity form (For organizations located outside of the United States) in its entirety.
+- To be included in our Vendor Database, complete and submit the Vendor Form (W9, Size Self-Certification and Vendor Set-up for U.S. organizations) or the NON-US Entity form (for organizations located outside of the United States) in its entirety.
 Completed forms can be emailed to firstname.lastname@example.org or faxed to 1-866-684-0376.
 ARA employees are responsible for providing opportunities to small businesses and will access our system based on key information to search for sources when new requirements arise.
 Please ensure that the certification form for your company is complete.
 Visit the ARA website at least once per year or when your status changes to update your records.

 For further details or to provide any additional information about your company’s capabilities, email ARA’s Corporate Small Business Liaison Officer or call (505) 881-8074.